 Twins vs. Tigers Highlights

-Byron Buxton and the Twins take on Spencer Torkelson and the Tigers on April 12, 2024
+Ryan Jeffers and the Twins take on Spencer Torkelson and the Tigers on April 14, 2024

-Byron Buxton and the Twins take on Spencer Torkelson and the Tigers on April 12, 2024
+Ryan Jeffers and the Twins take on Spencer Torkelson and the Tigers on April 14, 2024

+McKinstry made a three-run error in the field and allowed a three-run home run on the mound.

 Tiger Woods made his 24th consecutive cut at the Masters, setting a new record.